cognitedata/cognite-sdk-js/guides/derived_SDKs.md

 ### @cognite/sdk-core
-exports a `BaseCogniteClient` ([docs](https://cognitedata.github.io/cognite-sdk-js/core/classes/basecogniteclient.html)) which supports logging in, upon which it creates a `CDFHttpClient` containing the API keys needed to interract with the API.
+exports a `BaseCogniteClient` ([docs](https://cognitedata.github.io/cognite-sdk-js/core/classes/basecogniteclient.html)) which supports logging in, upon which it creates a `CDFHttpClient` containing the API keys needed to interact with the API.
 Helper functions for logging in with browser popups and redirects also live here, and a generic `BaseResourceApi<T>` class provides protected templated methods for working with resource APIs with pagination and chunking.

 ### @cognite/sdk (stable)
 exports a `CogniteClient` ([docs](https://cognitedata.github.io/cognite-sdk-js/classes/cogniteclient.html)) which inherits from the `BaseCogniteClient` to add accessors to all stable API endpoints.
 Endpoint access is grouped by resource type.
-Example: `TimeSeriesAPI` ([docs](https://cognitedata.github.io/cognite-sdk-js/classes/timeseriesapi.html)) lets you create, filter, count, delete etc. timeseries.
+Example: `TimeSeriesAPI` ([docs](https://cognitedata.github.io/cognite-sdk-js/classes/timeseriesapi.html)) lets you create, filter, count, delete time series.

 Most types used in requests and responses are defined as interfaces and type aliases in `src/types.ts`, and closely mimic the structure of the REST API.

 ### @cognite/sdk-beta
-depends on both stable and core, and uses inheritence to augment the stable sdk.
+depends on both stable and core, and uses inheritance to augment the stable sdk.
 The resulting class is exported as `CogniteClient` ([docs](https://cognitedata.github.io/cognite-sdk-js/beta/classes/cogniteclient.html)), and the rest of stable is forward-exported as well, which makes the beta package behave as stable by default.
 To understand how the beta class can override parts of stable, see the sections below.